dat-ecosystem-archive/docs/docs/concepts.md

 In contrast to other version control systems, like Git, Dat only stores the current set of files, not older versions.
 Git, for example, stores all previous content versions and all previous metadata versions in the `.git` folder.
 But Dat is designed for larger datasets.

-Storing all history on content could easily fill up the users hard drive.
+Storing all history on content could easily fill up the users' hard drive.
 Dat has multiple storage modes based on usage.
 With Dat's dynamic storage, you can store the content history on a local external hard drive or on a remote server (or both!).

 ## Dat Privacy